-Each VRTSaslapm rpm is specific for the Dynamic Multi-Pathing version.
-Be sure to install the VRTSaslapm rpm that supports the installed version of Dynamic Multi-Pathing.
+Each VRTSaslapm package is specific for the Dynamic Multi-Pathing version.
+Be sure to install the VRTSaslapm package that supports the installed version of Dynamic Multi-Pathing.

-The new disk array does not need to be already connected to the system when the VRTSaslapm rpm is installed.
-On a SLES11 system, if any of the disks in the new disk array are subsequently connected, and if vxconfigd is running, vxconfigd immediately invokes the DDL device discovery and includes the new disks in the VxVM device list.
-For other Linux flavors, reboot the system to make Linux recognize the new disks, and then use the vxdctl enable command to include the new disks in the VxVM device list.
+The new disk array does not need to be already connected to the system when the VRTSaslapm package is installed.
+If any of the disks in the new disk array are subsequently connected, and if vxconfigd is running, vxconfigd immediately invokes the DDL device discovery and includes the new disks in the VxVM device list.

-If you need to remove the latest VRTSaslapm rpm, you can revert to the previously installed version.
+If you need to remove the latest VRTSaslapm package, you can revert to the previously installed version.
 For the detailed procedure, refer to the Veritas Storage Foundation and High Availability Solutions Troubleshooting Guide.